Rahanweyn

 The Rahanweyn (Reewin, Somali: Raxanweyn, رحنوين), also known as the Digil and Mirifle (Digil iyo Mirifle) is a major Somali clan.
-It is one of the major Somali clans in the Horn of Africa, with a large territory in the densely populated fertile valleys of the Jubba and Shebelle rivers and the areas inbetween, which are mainly inhabited by settlers from the Digil and Mirifle lineages.
+It is one of the major Somali clans in the Horn of Africa, with a large territory in the densely populated fertile valleys of the Jubba and Shebelle rivers and the areas in between, which are mainly inhabited by settlers from the Digil and Mirifle lineages.